 - The invention of Bitcoin was the first example of concrete application of the blockchain technology

-- Bitcoin is the world’s most popular cryptocurrency, both in terms of market capitalization and dominance
+- Bitcoin is the world’s most popular cryptocurrency, both in terms of market capitalisation and dominance

 - Supply is limited to a fixed number of 21,000,000 bitcoins